 Designed and built for a Metamorphosis-themed evening, this interactive, life-sized, inflatable elephant is a collaboration between myself and CCA cohorts Rafi Ajl and Seth D'Ambrosia.

-Within the field of typography, letterforms typically embody either static or kinetic form.
-However there is yet another category that escapes the purely static or purely kinetic.
+Within the field of typography, letterforms typically embody either static or kinetic forms.
+However there is another category of typography that escapes the purely static or purely kinetic.
 This is temporal typography.